 - All students who have earned an Associate in Arts or Associate in Science degree from a member college of the North Carolina Community College System under the terms and conditions of the Comprehensive Articulation Agreement and who meet Pfeiffer University's admission standards are eligible to apply and may expect the following if admitted: - a.
 A student who has completed the General Education Core as outlined by the Comprehensive Articulation Agreement shall be considered to have fulfilled the lower-division, institution-wide general education requirements of Pfeiffer University.
-To be eligible for inclusion in this policy, the student must have an overall grade point average of 2.0 and an earned grade of C- or better on all general education core courses. - b.
-An additional 36 semester hours of approved college transfer courses required for the completion of the Associate in Arts or Associate in Science degree shall be accepted as transfer credits, if successfully completed with an earned grade of C- or better, with the exception of courses intended for Education and Nursing which require minimum grades of C in certain courses. - 2.
+To be eligible for inclusion in this policy, the student must have an overall grade point average of 2.0 and an earned grade of Cor better on all general education core courses. - b.
+An additional 36 semester hours of approved college transfer courses required for the completion of the Associate in Arts or Associate in Science degree shall be accepted as transfer credits, if successfully completed with an earned grade of C- or better, with the exception of courses intended for Education and Nursing which require minimum grades of C in certain courses. - c.
+A student who has successfully completed the Associate in Arts or Associate in Science degree with an overall grade point average of 2.0 and an earned grade of C- or better on all courses shall receive up to 64 semester hours of credit and junior status upon admission to Pfeiffer University. - 2.
 Pfeiffer University agrees that students who have attended a member college of the North Carolina Community College System without completing the degree requirements for an associate degree but who otherwise meet the Pfeiffer University's admission standards are eligible to apply and may expect the following if admitted: Students who have not completed a degree, or students who completed an Associate of Applied Science (AAS) or Associate in Fine Arts (AFA) degree may have courses evaluated on a course by course basis.
 All courses to be transferred to Pfeiffer University must have a grade of C- or better.
 Courses to be applied to the B.S.N. in Nursing or the B.A. in Education require a grade of C or better. - 3.
 Pfeiffer University is a signatory institution of the 2018 Uniform Articulation Agreement between North Carolina Independent College and Universities RN to BSN Program and North Carolina Community College System: Associate degree Nursing Programs.
 Policies governing this agreement are found at ncicu.org.
 Students who have earned the Associate of Applied Science in Nursing from a North Carolina Community College may transfer 60 semester hours of credit to Pfeiffer University.
 In accordance with the 2018 Uniform Articulation Agreement Between North Carolina Independent Colleges and Universities RN to BSN Program and North Carolina Community College System: Associate degree Nursing Programs, students earning an AAS in Nursing will have fulfilled Pfeiffer's General Education requirements, as well as nursing program entry requirements.
 However, admissions to the nursing program is not guaranteed.